RACCER: Towards Reachable and Certain Counterfactual Explanations for Reinforcement Learning: Introduction

 Our contributions are as follows:

-\begin{enumerate} \item We design three RL-specific counterfactual properties -- reachability, stochastic certainty and cost-efficiency, and provide metrics for their estimation. \item We propose RACCER, the first algorithm for generating RL-specific counterfactual explanations, which relies on the above counterfactual properties. \item We conduct a user study and show that RACCER can produce counterfactuals which help humans better understand agent's behavior compared to the baseline approaches. \end{enumerate}
+\begin{enumerate} \item We design three RL-specific counterfactual properties -- reachability, stochastic certainty, and fidelity, and provide metrics for their estimation. \item We propose RACCER, the first algorithm for generating RL-specific counterfactual explanations, which relies on the above counterfactual properties. \item We conduct a user study and show that RACCER can produce counterfactuals that help humans better understand an agent's behavior compared to the baseline approaches. \end{enumerate}

-The implementation of RACCER and evaluation details can be found at \href{https://github.com/anonymous902109/RACCER}{https://github.com/anonymous902109/RACCER}.
+The implementation of RACCER and evaluation details can be found at https://github.com/anonymous902109/RACCER.